-What Is Keylogger?
-The Top 5 Types
+What is a Keylogger?
+The 5 Types You Need to Know

 While the continuous development of technology has certainly made our lives easier, it has also allowed cybercriminals to monitor our online activity in new and advanced ways.
 Some cyber threats have become so sophisticated that they may be able to bypass even state-of-the-art cybersecurity software.
 Keyloggers are a perfect example of these “silent” cyber threats – they give hackers easy access to your personal information but can be almost impossible to detect until it’s too late.